As of January 2012 Hamworthy became part of the Wärtsilä organisation and its products, systems and solutions are now fully integrated.

 In July 2004 Hamworthy announced the commencement of dealings of its Ordinary Shares on the Alternative Investment Market (AIM) of the London Stock Exchange.
 From July of 2004 Hamworthy continued to grow profitably by recognising a number of previous product development initiatives.

-In August 2006 Hamworthy acquired Serck Como GmbH, the market leader in desalination plants for cruise ships and condensors for industry.
+In August 2006 Hamworthy acquired Serck Como GmbH, the market leader in desalination plants and freshwater generators for cruise ships and condensors for industry.

 In order to increase the cost competitiveness of our gas systems business and augment the Group's wider design capabilities Hamworthy acquired Baltic Design Centre Ltd in November 2008.